 Who Carries Out Property Inspections?

-As a landlord in Ireland, you have the right to carry out routine inspections and are encouraged to do so on a regular basis.
-However, if you are using a letting agent or property management company, this may be included in their service.
+As a landlord in Ireland, you have the right to carry out routine inspections and are encouraged to do so on a regular basis. if you are using a letting agent or property management company, this may be included in their service.

-Whether you would like to do the inspections yourself is a personal choice.
 For some landlords, an inspection is a chance to get to know their tenants a little better and build a rapport.
 However, if you end up with a damage related deposit dispute, then a third party, impartial inspection report can be highly beneficial.
 A professional clerk will also be able to provide a thorough and extensive report where you may not feel confident doing so.

-You must also bear in mind that, whoever does the inspection, the date and time must be agreed with the tenant beforehand (at least 24 hours before).
+Regardless of who does the inspection, the date and time must be agreed with the tenant beforehand (at least 24 hours before).
 Most tenants will be happy to allow you access if you are arranging inspections on a reasonable basis.
 However, it’s never a bad idea to reassure them that there’s nothing to worry about and it’s simply a routine walk through.

 How Often Should You Inspect The Property?